-APHIS does not regulate the containers in which fruit is packed, but all applicable Florida Department of Citrus regulations must still be met.
+APHIS does not regulate the containers in which fruit is packed, but the Florida Department of Citrus may have specific requirements.
+Check with your assigned state inspector for any additional requirements, limitations, or documentation that may be required.

 Important Note: Packers who use existing inventories of containers with outdated language to ship fruit from a citrus canker quarantine area, do so at their own risk.
 USDA accepts no responsibility or liability for shipments mishandled or misdirected due to the presence of an inappropriate Limited Permit or outdated Limited Distribution Statement.